 ·

-How I implemented a three-layer guardrail system for the AI chatbot on my portfolio website, using regex-based prompt injection detection, Llama Guard for content safety, and an LLM-as-judge for topic relevance.
+How I implemented a three-layer guardrail system for the AI chatbot on my portfolio website, using regex-based prompt injection detection, Llama Prompt Guard for injection classification, and an LLM-as-judge for topic relevance.

 If you've visited the chat page on this blog, you know I have an AI chatbot that can answer questions about me, my work experience, my projects, and software development in general.
-It's powered by Groq running Llama 3.3 70B, with a RAG pipeline backed by Upstash Vector that gives the model access to information about me.
+It's built with the Vercel AI SDK, powered by Groq running Llama 3.3 70B, with a RAG pipeline backed by Upstash Vector that gives the model access to information about me.
 Pretty cool, right?

 But here's the thing: when you expose an LLM-powered chat to the public internet, you're also exposing it to people who will try to break it.
-Prompt injection attacks, requests for harmful content, completely off-topic queries ("What's the best pasta recipe?"), or attempts to make the chatbot pretend it's someone else entirely.
+Prompt injection attacks, jailbreak attempts to bypass safety alignment, completely off-topic queries ("What's the best pasta recipe?"), or attempts to make the chatbot pretend it's someone else entirely.
 Without guardrails, any of these could turn my portfolio assistant into something I definitely didn't intend.

 The idea for this feature actually came from a coffee break conversation with my friend and colleague Mariano Patafio.
 He was telling me about an AI course he was taking, and we started discussing guardrails.
 I had to admit that my chatbot didn't have any.
 That conversation stuck with me, and I decided it was time to fix that.